olxver/olxver/README.md

 # olxver

 Hey.
 I'm a 13-year-old self-taught programmer.
-I am fluent in Python, JavaScript, and and currently learning C# and Go.
+I am fluent in Python and JavaScript, and currently learning C# and Go.

 ## Contact